team-fennekin/Pizzaroni/README.md

-# Project Name
+# Pizzaria

-> Pithy project description
+> The online tool to connect people and to make them buy a lot of pizzas so we can profit from them

 ## Team

-  - teamMember
+  - Mikhail Stepanov
-  - teamMember
+  - Gil Kwak
-  - teamMember
+  - Ilya Yanchuk
-  - teamMember
+  - Suhail Ansari

 ## Table of Contents